Stelara®

 HOW ADMINISTERED:

-Subcutaneous injection or intravenous infusion, or a combination of both (depending on the diagnosis).
+Subcutaneous injection or IV infusion, or a combination of both (depending on the diagnosis).

 FREQUENCY:

-For psoriasis, every 12 weeks (after two starter doses); For UC and Crohn’s disease, every 8 weeks (after an IV starter dose).
+For psoriasis, every 12 weeks (after two starter doses); For UC and Crohn’s disease, every eight weeks (after an IV starter dose).

 Length of infusion:

-10 minutes or less for subcutaneous injection; about an hour for IV infusion
+About ten minutes for subcutaneous injection; about 60 mins for IV infusion